RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 > Note:  If keys do not exist (which they do not in a fresh download), they will be created as part of the script.

-9) Copy the riaps_install_amd64.sh script to /home/riaps/ for use by the user to update the RIAPS platform.
-Set owner as riaps.

-10) Clone https://github.com/RIAPS/riaps-pycom.git to get the fabfile information and copy this into /home/riaps/.
-Set owner as riaps.

-11) Remove riaps-integration and riaps-pycom repositories from /home/riapsadmin/.
+8) Remove riaps-integration repository from /home/riapsadmin/.

-12) Shutdown and then log in as "RIAPS App Developer".
+9) Shutdown and then log in as "RIAPS App Developer".
 The password change will be requested, but this will be reset at the end so that the user will be asked on their first login.

-13) Remove the riapsadmin user account.
+10) Remove the riapsadmin user account.

-14) Setup riaps user with nopasswd using adding a /etc/sudoer.d/riaps file.
+11) Setup riaps user with nopasswd using adding a /etc/sudoer.d/riaps file.
 Then "chmod 0440 /etc/sudoer.d/riaps".

     ```
     riaps  ALL=(ALL) NOPASSWD: ALL
     ```

-15) Add preloaded eclipse and sample applications in the default workspace.
+12) Add preloaded eclipse and sample applications in the default workspace.

 	a) Pull the latest preloaded eclipse from https://riaps.isis.vanderbilt.edu/downloads/.
 Look for the latest version release of riaps_eclipse.tar.gz.

 	b) Untar into the /home/riaps directory.